bubingy/SimplePickleRPC/README.md

-# TCPickleRPC
+# SimplePyRPC
-A naive TCP-based RPC library.
+A simple TCP-based RPC library.
 For python only.

 ## Install
 Put `SimpleRPC.py` into your project directory.